-This self-build home, is a multi-level earth sheltered house in Herefordshire.
+This self-build home, is a multi-level earth sheltered house in Ledbury, Herefordshire.
 It makes good use of a steeply sloping site.
-The stepped levels of the proposal are concealed, as much of the mass of the building, and the roof level, cut into the slope allowing the green meadow to continue over the roof surface.
+The stepped levels of the proposal are concealed as much of the mass of the building and the roof level cut into the slope allowing the green meadow to continue over the roof surface.

-This type of self-build home is a great opportunity to lift onto the roof level existing wild flowers, that are present on the site – so that the bio-diversity of the site is maintained and enhanced.
+This type of self-build home is a great opportunity to lift onto the roof levels all the existing wild flowers that are present on the site – so that the bio-diversity of the site is maintained and enhanced.
+Retaining the ecology in the local area.

-The stepped levels of this self-build home provides variety to the interior space and plan arrangements – so that it is possible to step out into the garden at multiple levels – it is also an opportunity to have outdoor space for eating out, or enjoyment of different aspects of the site.
+The stepped levels of this self-build Ledbury home provides variety to the interior space and plan arrangement – so that it is possible to step out into the garden at multiple levels – it is also an opportunity to have outdoor space for eating out, or enjoying different aspects of the site.

 The interior is future proofed to allow the installation of a lift in future, so that this project really would be a ‘life-time’ home standard.